-As a financial professional, filling in the gaps in their financial knowledge will help you build trust and hopefully increase the longevity of your relationships.
-Even if you’re fairly confident your clients are financially savvy, using simple terms and being overly explanatory even about basic financial matters — without talking down to them, of course — will help reinforce their knowledge and strengthen their ability to help themselves.
-Here are five things it would help for your clients in their 20s and 30s to understand.
+For financial professionals, filling in the gaps in your younger clients’ financial knowledge can help you build trust and establish durable relationships.
+Even if you’re fairly confident your younger clients are financially savvy, using simple terms and being overly explanatory even about basic financial matters — without talking down to them — will help reinforce their knowledge and strengthen their ability to help themselves.
+Here are five things your clients in their 20s and 30s should know.

-The difference between a 401(k) and an IRA may be clear, but are you certain your clients understand how Roth and traditional IRAs, along with annuities, work?
-Breaking down the specifics of accounts — from HSAs to annuities — will help you to show the strengths and optimal uses of each.
+The difference between a 401(k) and an IRA may be clear, but do your clients understand how Roth and traditional IRAs, along with annuities, work?
+Your younger clients may also be unfamiliar with life insurance and the importance of protecting their loved ones.
+Breaking down the specifics of accounts will help you to show the strengths and optimal uses of each.

 The total student loan debt in America is over $1.7 trillion, and 29.4 million individuals under the age of 39 still have loans to pay down.
 Helping them understand the importance of budgeting for and paying off that debt gives them the opportunity to learn more about how credit scores are calculated and the perils of high-interest debt.

 Investing basics are essential.
-Individuals in their 20s may be socking money away for their retirement in employer-sponsored plans, but they may not fully understand financial risk with regard to market fluctuations.
+Individuals in their 20s may be socking money away for their retirement in employer-sponsored plans, but they may not fully comprehend market risk.
 They should also understand how that risk may play out over time, especially for people with 30 or 40 years until retirement.
 Along with market volatility, the impact of inflation and interest on cash savings may be something they haven’t considered.